CyborgUnplug/CyborgUnplug/README.md

 ABOUT CYBORG UNPLUG
 ------------------

-Cyborg Unplug is an anti wireless (WiFi) surveillance system for the home, hotel and workplace.
-It detects and kicks selected devices known to pose a risk to personal privacy from local wireless networks, breaking uploads and streams.
+Cyborg Unplug is a privacy appliance for the home, hotel and workplace.
+It detects and optionally disconnects (outside US only) selected devices known to pose a risk to personal privacy, stopping streams of image, video and audio data to the Internet (or the car outside).

-Rather than functioning as a jammer, it targets devices selectively and as such is gentle on spectra.
+Using a Virtual Private Network, this little plug also encrypts your Internet traffic, locking out spies along the route.
+It can also be used to easily and privately share files on a USB stick with others on the same network.
+No extra software is required on your phone, tablet or laptop.

 Visit the project page [here](https://plugunplug.net).